-e.g. speaking at camps, youth groups etc. Some considerations:
+Eg. speaking at camps, youth groups etc. Some considerations:

-- i.
-Which ones will further your training goals?

-- ii.
-Fulfil your local responsibilities

-- iii.
-Watch the ego
+- · Which ones will further your training goals? - Ensure your local responsibilities are fulfilled first. - Watch the ego.

-9. Other Adjustments and Pitfalls
+9. Other Adjustments And Pitfalls

 - Moving into a new ministry for training

 - Relating to your congregation as a staff member

 - Others expectations

 - Finding out the history and agenda of an existing ministry/group

 - Competing and comparing

 - Freedom to fail